GridProtectionAlliance/openHistorian-grafana/README.md

 Starting with openHistorian 2.4, Grafana can be seamlessly integrated with the openHistorian such that the openHistorian primary web site can act as a reverse proxy to an instance of Grafana accessible from: [http://localhost:8180/grafana/](http://localhost:8180/grafana/).
 Deployments of the openHistorian with hosted Grafana integration include pre-configured data sources for the primary data and statistics archives named `OHDATA` and `OHSTAT` respectively.

 Configuration of an openHistorian Grafana data source is normally as simple as specification of a URL and proper authentication options.
 The required authentication options depend on the configuration of the openHistorian web API which can be set as anonymous or require authentication and/or SSL.

-If you are connecting to the openHistorian web API remotely, you will always set `Access` to _`proxy`_, however, if you are using a hosted Grafana instance that is integrated with the openHistorian via reverse proxy, the `Access` will need to be set to _`direct`_ such that authentication headers can properly flow through the openHistorian for user security validation:
+The typical HTTP setting for `Access` in an instance of the openHistorian Grafana data source is _`proxy`_.
+However, when referencing a hosted Grafana instance that is integrated with the openHistorian via reverse proxy, the `Access` setting will need to be set to _`direct`_ such that authentication headers can properly flow back through the openHistorian for user security validation:

 ![Direct Data Source Configuration](https://raw.githubusercontent.com/GridProtectionAlliance/openHistorian-grafana/master/src/img/DataSourceConfiguration.png)